shangfuu/avse_challenge/README.md

 https://data.cstr.ed.ac.uk/cogmhear/protected/avsec3_data.tar
 Please register for the AVSE challenge to obtain the download credentials: [registration form](https://challenge.cogmhear.org/#/getting-started/register)

-Noise maslers and metadata (AVSEC-1 and AVSEC-2): https://data.cstr.ed.ac.uk/cogmhear/protected/avse2_data.tar
+Noise maskers and metadata (AVSEC-1 and AVSEC-2): https://data.cstr.ed.ac.uk/cogmhear/protected/avse2_data.tar

 **Note that this dataset is identical to that used in the 1st edition of the Challenge, <avse1_data_v2.tar>**